cinsua/mini-forum/README.md

 ```

 ### Colaborations
-If you want to colaborate, critizise, cheer me up or just say how bad is my code, please go ahead!
+If you want to colaborate, criticize, cheer me up or just say how bad is my code, please go ahead!
 Im open to comments, every chunk of words can be used to learn.